 Add dried porcini mushrooms to a clean coffee grinder or spice grinder.
 Pulse until a fine powder is formed.
 Set aside.

 Add vegetables back to the pot.
 Add tomato paste and stir until well combined.
 Add wine reduction and herbs to the vegetables.
 Add the chicken broth and 2 tablespoons of the mushroom powder.
 Stir to combine.
-Add remaining 1 teaspoon kosher salt and 1/2 teaspoon pepper.
+Add pearl onions and remaining 1 teaspoon kosher salt and 1/2 teaspoon pepper.

 Add chicken back to the pot and nestle the thighs (skin side up) into the braising liquid.
 Put the lid tightly on the pot and place in the oven.
 Cook for two hours.